programs-forensic-engineering-990x358

 Forensic Engineering Degree & Certificate Programs – Traditional

-Students interested in the forensic engineering must have an engineering degree first.
+Students interested in forensic engineering must have an engineering degree first.
 These engineering degree fields could include (but are not limited to) civil, chemical, electrical, mechanical, and petroleum.
-As students start a bachelor’s degree, they will take more general education courses and then continue on to more engineering-focused coursework such as introduction to engineering systems, advanced math, and coursework designed specifically for the many engineering fields that are available.
+As students start a bachelor’s degree, they will take more general education courses and then continue on to more engineering-focused coursework such as introduction to engineering systems, advanced math, and coursework designed specifically for the many available engineering fields.

 Following are a few programs available to prospective forensic engineers.
 Although not all have a specific focus on forensic engineering, each will provide a valuable foundation on which to build the career.